sibiren-spins/Unreal5CLR/README.md

 	<img src="https://i.imgur.com/c6Zn7SE.png" alt="alt logo">
 </p>

+### This is a quick-and-dirty port to UE 5.6 and .NET 9, I will make updates if and when needed to support necessary APIs.
+As it is, thank you so much to @nxrighthere for implementing this so well in the first place, I only really needed to remove and adjust for a few deprecated APIs and update the runtime.

 UnrealCLR is a plugin which natively integrates .NET host into the Unreal Engine with the Common Language Runtime for direct execution of managed code to build a game/application logic using the full power of C# 10.0, F# 6.0, and .NET facilities with engine API.
 The project is aimed at stability, performance, and maintainability.

 [API reference](https://github.com/nxrighthere/UnrealCLR/blob/master/API/UnrealEngine-Framework.md) | [Manual](https://github.com/nxrighthere/UnrealCLR/blob/master/MANUAL.md) | [Code of Conduct](https://github.com/nxrighthere/UnrealCLR/blob/master/CODE_OF_CONDUCT.md) | [Community](https://github.com/nxrighthere/UnrealCLR/discussions) | [Roadmap](https://github.com/users/nxrighthere/projects/5?fullscreen=true) | [Contact](mailto:nxrighthere@gmail.com)